Limits to Church Growth 3

 5. Prevent Resource Depletion.

-Many resources deplete; people leave the church for natural reasons, leaving Bible studies, Sunday Schools, social programmes etc. But others leave due to events in the church that hurt them, hinder them serving God etc. Good pastoral care of people will help reduce this resource depletion, and of course, make more contented people.
-As the church grows the likelihood of such adverse effects on people increases and leaders should be on the lookout for early signs of difficulties.
+Many resources deplete.
+People leave the church for natural reasons, leading Bible studies, Sunday Schools, social programmes, etc. But others leave due to events in the church that hurt them, hinder them from serving God, etc. Good pastoral care of people will help reduce this resource depletion and, of course, make more contented people.
+As the church grows, the likelihood of such adverse effects on people increases, and leaders should be on the lookout for early signs of difficulties.

 References and Notes

-Further details on the model results website are given on my website:
+Further details on the model results website are at Growth Limited by Lack of Resource.